 The picture of the bear with a basket (on top of the left door of the entrance gate) probably refers to the tale of the girl who gets lost in the forest, ends up in the home of a bear and by a ploy is returned to the family home in a basket carried by the bear.

 The picture with the cock playing the accordion probably also refers to a Russian fairytale.

 The illustrations on the parts at the bottom of the doors of the entrance gate depict snowy landscapes.

 The decorations on the other parts of the facade have referrals to other Russian fairy tales and to a famous Russian animated TV series named Ну, погоди!
 (Wait a minute!).

 The pictures published here just give a small impression of the rich totality of the decorations.

 The site has a protected status

 As the pictures show, the house looks well maintained.
 It currently is protected by the state as a monument of wooden decorated architecture.
-To my knowledge the first (and only) art environment in Russia with such a status.
+To my knowledge only the house of Sergey Kirillov has such a status in Russia.